Jones County License Hearing Guide

 - Whether the testing procedures were followed correctly.

-- Whether there were any medical conditions that could have affected your BAC results.
+- Whether any medical conditions could have affected your BAC results.

 Possible Outcomes

-- Suspension Upheld: If the ALJ finds that the DDS has met its burden of proof, your license suspension will be upheld.
+- Suspension Upheld: If the ALJ finds the DDS met its burden of proof, your license suspension is upheld.

-- Suspension Overturned: If the ALJ finds that the DDS has not met its burden of proof, the suspension will be overturned, and your driving privileges will be restored.
+- Suspension Overturned: If the ALJ finds the DDS didn't meet its burden of proof, the suspension is overturned, and your driving privileges are restored.

 Hardship/Restricted License in Georgia

-- Eligibility Requirements: Eligibility for a hardship license in Georgia typically requires completion of a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) and, in some cases, the installation of an ignition interlock device (IID).
-You also must show that the suspension is causing undue hardship.
+- Eligibility Requirements: Eligibility typically requires completing a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) and, sometimes, installing an ignition interlock device (IID).
+You must also demonstrate that the suspension is causing undue hardship.

-- What You Can Drive For: A restricted license typically allows you to drive to and from work, school, medical appointments, and court-ordered obligations.
+- What You Can Drive For: A restricted license typically allows driving to and from work, school, medical appointments, and court-ordered obligations.

-- Costs and Application Process: The application process involves submitting an application to the DDS, providing proof of enrollment in DUI school, and paying the required fees.
+- Costs and Application Process: The application involves submitting an application to the DDS, providing proof of DUI school enrollment, and paying the required fees.

-- IID Requirement: Depending on the circumstances of your case, you may be required to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.
+- IID Requirement: Depending on the case, you might need to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back